roofrack/dotfiles/README.md

 3. Run the **_dotfiles/startup_files/scripts/bootstrap_arch_** script which will call the _sym_link_ script.

-4. The following will be installed from the _~/dotfiles/startup_files/pkglist.txt_ file using pacman.
+4. The following will be installed from _~/dotfiles/startup_files/pkg_list/..._ using pacman.

     - i3
     - xorg-xinit